Agent-Coder/MKS21X-FinalProject/README.md

 ### Introduction

-We decieded to recreate the game 1010! on the terminal!
+We decided to recreate the game 1010! on the terminal!

 ### Instructions: